What is LiFi technology? How does it work and how do you use it to improve your business and your home life?

 1. The speed of internet transmission up to 200 Gbps

-2. LIFI can be more efficient because it uses a different light wavelength
+2. LIFI technology can be more efficient because it uses a different light wavelength

 3. Uses standard visible light, avoiding dangerous infrared radiation or Wi-Fi’s microwave range, which has been shown to affect cellular activity, says Tech Republic